 - Wellness at home: To successfully age at home, your wellness plan must include a methodology.
 For example, activities at the local senior center, book clubs at the library, and classes at the local community college are all great ideas for intellectual and social wellness.
 But to make them work, you’ll need a reliable method to gain access to the offerings, even in bad weather.
 And fitness equipment installed in the home is conveniently accessible 24/7, but with the workout comes the chance for injury (true at any age).
 So, once the ice pack is in place, who’s the first person the senior should call?

 - Wellness in a senior living community: Wellness is in the fabric of life in a senior living community.
 And the reasons are simple.
 Consider how residents have an abundance of planned and impromptu social activities to choose from – usually under the same roof.
 Life enrichment programs are a blend of physical fitness, creative pursuits, spiritual activities and volunteer opportunities.
 Shared meals in the community’s dining room with peers provide both a well-balanced, nutritious meal and a chatter- and laughter-filled opportunity for socialization.
+You can use our community locator tool to find a retirement community in your area.

 - You’re empowered: Seniors who understand and accept that they’re accountable for a large part of their own wellness find it empowering.
 And that empowerment is the key to successful aging.